Jim Bolger: Honours and awards

-Personal life
+Personal life and death

-Bolger and his wife Joan are Roman Catholics with Bolger describing himself as religious but not "deeply so."
-The couple has nine children.
-Bolger voted against abortion rights whenever the issue came up in a parliamentary conscience vote.
-He is a member of Collegium International.
+Bolger and his wife Joan were Roman Catholics, with Bolger describing himself as religious but not "deeply so".
+The couple had nine children.
+Bolger voted against abortion whenever the issue came up in a parliamentary conscience vote.
+He was a member of Collegium International.
+From 2013, the Bolgers lived in Waikanae.

 Some have made reference to Jim Bolger, ironically or affectionately, as the Great Helmsman.